 The harassing company pays our fees.

-What is Suburban Credit Corporation SCC?
+Is Suburban Credit Corporation a scam?

+They’re legit.
 According to the Better Business Bureau (BBB) Suburban Credit Corporation was founded and incorporated in 1960 in Alexandria, VA.
 The BBB opened SCC’s profile page in 2001.
 SCC is registered as a corporation and listed with the BBB as a collection agency and credit and credit card processing service provider.
 Buzzfile estimates SCC’s annual revenue at $4.2 million and the size of its staff at 51 people.

 SCC’s Services page provides an extensive list of tools and techniques they employ including predictive dialing; interactive voice response; bankruptcy, deceased, cell, and mail return scrub; caller id; computerized skip tracing using a national database; call center options including early-out billing services; autoscribe check and credit card payment service; ftp file uploads; and contingency-based pricing.